cmusatyalab/OpenWorkflow/README.rst

 What's included?
 ----------------------

-* [State Machine](gabrieltool/statemachine): Tools to create and persist state machines to describe a wearable cognitive assistant.
+* `State Machine`_: Tools to create and persist state machines to describe a wearable cognitive assistant.
-* [Examples](examples): Examples on how to use this tool.
+* `Examples`_: Examples on how to use this tool.

-   * [sandwich](examples/sandwich): Sandwich application made using the state machines.
+   * `examples/sandwich`_: Sandwich application made using the state machines.

 Credits
 -------